What kind of legal services does TLSC provide?

 Can the Legal Hotline refer me to a reduced-fee attorney in my area?

 Perhaps.
 In some areas of Texas, we have contracted with attorneys who have agreed to handle cases referred by us at a reduced fee.
-Whether or not we can make a referral also depends on your type of case.
+Whether or not we can make a referral also depends on your type of case and locality.

 Can the Legal Hotline handle my criminal case?